 where $\nu = \tau c_L \gamma^{-\eta(i)} \asymp \tau \gamma^{-\eta(i)}$.
-Note that the conditional expectation above depends on the covariance function $K$, characterizing the spatial dependencies of the process $Z$.
-However, we show below, that under certain regularity conditions, for fixed $x^*$ and $A$, if letting $\nu$ tend to zero, the limit for the Gaussian interpolation weights $K_{\nu A,\nu A}^{-1} K_{\nu A,\nu x^*}$ is free of the covariance function.
-This limit is often referred to as the \textit{flat limit} in the literature of radial basis functions \citep{driscoll2002interpolation,song2012multivariate,lee2015study}.
-For Mat\'{e}rn covariance functions, the following lemma shows that the flat limit coincides with the {polynomial interpolation weights $V_A^{-1} v_x^*$} if the set $A$ is a norming set with respect to an appropriately chosen families of polynomials.
+Note that the conditional expectation above depends on the covariance kernel $K$, which characterizes the spatial dependencies of the process $Z$.
+However, we show below, that under certain regularity conditions, for fixed $x^*$ and $A$, as $\nu$ tends to zero, the limit for the Gaussian interpolation weights $K_{\nu A,\nu A}^{-1} K_{\nu A,\nu x^*}$ becomes independent of the covariance function.
+This limit is often referred to as the \textit{flat limit} in the radial basis function literature \citep{driscoll2002interpolation,song2012multivariate,lee2015study}.
+For Mat\'{e}rn covariance functions, the following lemma shows that the flat limit coincides with the {polynomial interpolation weights $V_A^{-1} v_x^*$}, provided that the set $A$ is a norming set with respect to an appropriately chosen family of polynomials.

 \begin{lemma} Let $A$ be a norming set on $\mathscr{P}_{\underline{\alpha}}([0,1]^d)$ with norming constant $c_N$.
-Suppose $x\in [0,1]^d$, then for all $\nu<1$,
+Suppose $x\in [0,1]^d$, then for all $\nu \le 1$,

 where $V_A$ and $v_x$ are defined in \eqref{def:vandemonde} and \eqref{eq:v vector}.
 Similarly, for $\nu,\nu_0\in(0,+\infty)$ and $|\nu-\nu_0|\leq 1$,

 The constant multipliers in the upper bounds are free of $x$ and $A$, but depend on $c_N$. \end{lemma}